 This bathtub, also known as an ofuro, is square or circular and made using cedarwood.
 However, you can come across modern versions of this soaking tub made of other materials, such as stainless steel and fiberglass.
 Given that bathing in Japan is a communal experience, explains Live Japan, you’ll find that the tub is big enough to accommodate the entire family.

 Classic Clawfoot Tub

 Clawfoot tubs have raised feet that look like claws.
 These bathtubs were all the rage in Europe back in the 1800s.
 They can typically hold 40 to 60 gallons of water.
 You have three options for acquiring a classic clawfoot tub:

 - Purchase a new model made of a material made to resemble a vintage clawfoot bathtub

 - Purchase a vintage clawfoot bathtub, then restore it

 Freestanding Soaking Tub

 This trendy and gorgeous bathtub is flexible.
 You can position them anywhere in your bathroom.
 Just make sure that you allocate enough space for fixtures, such as a freestanding tub filler.
-You’ll also want to allocate enough room to enter and exit the bathtub comfortably.
+You’ll also want to allocate enough room to comfortably enter and exit the bathtub.